Site Search / Drupal Integration

 12. After you begin, you will see a progress bar.
 Once it reaches 100%, you will get a success message.

-13. If you are planning to use the UX Accelerator or implement Studio directly from the APIs, see the instructions below.
+13. If you are planning to use the Search UI App or implement Site Search directly from the APIs, see the instructions below.

 Otherwise, if you have a Drupal Views page configured or native Drupal search implemented, proceed to Configure the SearchStax Module.